dot CMS

 Usability

 When a product's usability is optimized, it removes friction from daily usage, significantly impacting customer churn rates.
 The significance of this aspect is visible in CMS vendors, many of whom invest heavily in dedicated product designers and UI/UX teams.
-These specialists meticulously craft the user experience to ensure a smooth, intuitive interface that enhances productivity and delights users.
+These specialists meticulously craft the user experience to ensure a smooth, intuitive interface that enhances productivity and satisfies users.

-Interestingly, this critical focus on usability often differentiates commercial CMS solutions from homegrown ones.
+This critical focus on usability often differentiates commercial CMS solutions from homegrown ones.
 When developers build a CMS in-house, their primary focus revolves around functionality and technical aspects, often leaving usability as a secondary consideration.
 However, in the competitive landscape of modern enterprise software, overlooking usability is no longer an option.

 Maintenance & Support